PyroclastIO/pyroclast-clojure/README.md

    {"page" "/store" "browser" "chrome" "country" "can" "timestamp" "2017-07-10T15:24:08.000-00:00"}])
 ```

-to aggregate with event time, we'll need to parse our string timestamps into unix ms since the epoch.
+To aggregate with event time, we'll need to parse our string timestamps into Unix ms since the epoch.
-we use `parse-datetime` with the specified format to get that job done, then aggregate into 15 minute
+We use `parse-datetime` with the specified format to get that job done, then aggregate into 15 minute
 fixed windows over that value, counting the instances.

 ```clojure